 - Credit risk: The net asset value of the Company's financial resources is exposed to the potential default on the loan and short-term receivables due from its parent, Aviva plc.
-The external issuer credit rating (representing an issuer's ability to meet its overall financial commitments as they fall due) is A, and as such the risk of counterparty default is considered remote. - In addition, the loan amounting to £9,630 million (2018: £9,770 million) is secured by a legal charge against the ordinary share capital of Aviva Group Holdings Limited mitigating the risk of loss in the event of Aviva plc defaulting.
+The external issuer credit rating of Aviva plc (representing an issuer's ability to meet its overall financial commitments as they fall due) is A, and as such the risk of counterparty default is considered remote. - In addition, the loan amounting to £9,529 million (2019: £9,630 million) is secured by a legal charge against the ordinary share capital of Aviva Group Holdings Limited mitigating the risk of loss in the event of Aviva plc defaulting.
 Due to the nature of the loan, and the fact that it is intended to be held until settled by Aviva plc (on maturity or earlier if redeemed before maturity) and not traded, the Company is not exposed to the risk of changes to the market value caused by changing perceptions of the credit worthiness of Aviva plc.
-There were no financial assets that were past due or impaired at either 31 December 2019 or 31 December 2018. - Interest rate risk: The net asset value of the Company's financial resources is exposed to fluctuations in interest rates.
-The effect of a 100 basis point variance in interest rates would be a variance in investment income of £96 million (2018: £98 million).
-Interest rate risk is a risk the Company chooses to accept rather than reduce or mitigate, as although it may materially impact the results of the Company, it does not impact the Company as a going concern, as the Company has no operating expenses and a loan structure in place, which generates more than adequate income, even at zero LIBOR rates, to cover the annual cost of those dividends.
+There were no financial assets that were past due or impaired at either 31 December 2020 or 31 December 2019. - Interest rate risk: The net asset value of the Company's financial resources has previously been exposed to fluctuations in interest rates.
+Interest rate risk is a risk the Company has historically chosen to accept rather than reduce or mitigate, as although it may materially impact the results of the Company, it does not impact the Company as a going concern, as the Company has no operating expenses and a loan structure in place which generates more than adequate income, even at zero LIBOR rates, to cover the annual cost of those dividends.
+From January 2021 the loan has been set at a fixed rate for 5 years, due to LIBOR being abolished, and going forwards the interest rate risk will be mitigated.